This easy baked Alaskan halibut recipe can be on the table in under 30 minutes. Serve it with rice and a simple salad.

 Making fish at home is very easy and you can find really great fresh and frozen Alaskan seafood at the grocery store nowadays.
-Did you know Alaska supplies nearly 60% of the nation’s seafood and about 90% of North America’s salmon comes from Alaska?
-That is pretty amazing!
-I’ve started checking the packaging of frozen fish and making sure it’s from Alaska before buying.

 I decided to use halibut for this recipe because I love it and I feel like it may not be cooked at home as much as it should be.
 I pondered making a number of baked halibut recipes but decided to stick to an easy halibut recipe.

 Halibut doesn’t have a lot of natural oil so it’s important to keep it moist, otherwise it will dry out fast.

 There are a lot of different ways to cook halibut.
 You can grill it, bake it or fry it in a pan; as long as you make sure it is moist it will be delicious.

 I basted halfway through the baking process and ended up with flaky and juicy meat.
 I made a quick lemon butter and used that to oil the baking dish and to baste the fish.
 It may be simple but it is simply delicious.

 I don’t usually baste with butter but I thought it would be okay with halibut.
 Everything in moderation, right?

 I served the baked halibut with a small side salad and some wild rice.
 It was so easy to make and so quick that it is now on our weeknight rotation.
 You can never have too many delicious 30-minute meals!